Dcodinginsane/LLM-PROJECT-03/README.md

 streamlit run yourpath/TalkDocument/src/home.py
 ```
 # Credits
-This project was developed by Damián Gil González.
+This project was developed by Deepak Lodhi.